prakharmishra2002/Digital-Clock/README.md

 # Digital-Clock

-This repository contains the code for a digital clock project.
+This repository contains the code for a basic digital clock project.
 The project includes two main files:

 - `Digital_Clock.py`: This file contains the Python code for the digital clock.
 - `Digital_Clock.html`: This file contains the HTML code for the digital clock.